Capacity of Noisy Permutation Channels: Problem Statement and Main Results

 All of these results also use the method of covering.
-Using covering as a technique to determine the capacity for the noisy permutation channel is reasonable because the covering centers can intuitively be equated with messages that can be distinguishable.
-When the messages correspond to two distributions $q_1$ and $q_2$ which are far in KL divergence, it is unlikely that noisy versions of $q_1$ will be close to noisy versions of $q_2$.
+A \emph{covering} is a set of points in a space (we call them centers) for which all other points in the space are within a certain distance $\varepsilon$ to (see \Cref{def::covering}).
+Using covering as a technique to determine the capacity for the noisy permutation channel is reasonable because the centers which are far apart can intuitively be equated with messages that are distinguishable.
+When the messages correspond to two distributions $Q_1$ and $Q_2$ which are far in KL divergence, it is unlikely that noisy versions of $Q_1$ will be close to noisy versions of $Q_2$.
 If two distributions are close in KL divergence, their noisy versions are likely to be confused.
-For a converse bound, covering is useful because we know that no more center points can be added which are far from all existing center points.
-This roughly corresponds to not being able to add another decodable message.
+If the messages in our communication are centers of a covering, then we know that if we add another center (or message), it will be close to one of the existing covering centers and thus cause error in determining which of the centers (or messages) was sent.
+This gives us a limit on the total number of messages which can be sent, creating a converse bound\footnote{A similar notion to covering is packing, which is a set of centers in a space where all the centers in the set are at least distance $2\varepsilon$ from another.
+Intuitively, covering corresponds to a converse bound while packing corresponds to an achievabaility bound.}.

+In order to use this intuition mathematically, we need to overcome the obstacle of computing the KL divergence over the noisy output distributions of the messages.
+This is difficult to do because these output distributions are not iid.
+This is where \Cref{thm::bounds_uniform_type} is useful, as it allows us to use KL divergences over iid distributions in place of the KL divergence over the more complicated output distribution (since we can replace a hypergeometric distribution which undergoes noise with a multinomial distribution).
+Other obstacles include determining the covering number under KL divergence (see \Cref{sec::covering_def_results}).

 \paragraph{Paper Organization}